Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/responsive.md

 </html>
 ```

-To run HTML tests, we need to include it in the files we pass on to the test runner in our `package.json` scripts:
+To run HTML tests, we need to include it in the files we pass on to the test runner in my `package.json` scripts:

 ```json
 {